atelierdumobile/appdeploy/README.md

 Ping me on [twitter](http://twitter.com/nlauquin)

 If you want to help me, tell me which usage you will use or like to do with this tool:
-- 1/ Easy way to consult app
+- 1/ Easy way to consult app technical details
 - 2/ Integration in my toolchain (Jenkins)
 - 3/ Manual usage pour deploying app